seankross/the-unix-workbench/docs/07-Nephology.md

 ## (current) UNIX password:
 ```

-You now need to create a new password for this server.
+We now need to create a new password for this server.
 First paste in the old
 password and press Enter.
 Then think of a new, strong password and enter it into
 the console.
 Then enter the new password again to confirm.
 After entering in the
-new passowrd you should have a prompt!
+new passowrd we should have a prompt!
 Press enter a few times to make sure that
 you get the prompt back each time.
-You're in!
+We're in!

-Now you have access to all of the Unix commands you would normally have:
+Now we have access to all of the Unix commands we would normally have:

 ```bash